← All posts

 2. Confidentiality is a system design problem

 The court focused heavily on confidentiality and the role of the third-party platform.
-That means legal AI products cannot treat confidentiality as a procurement footnote.
+Legal AI products cannot treat confidentiality as a procurement footnote.

-This is one reason the useful question is not simply "hosted model or local model?"
-The more important question is what the surrounding system permits, loads, stores, and exposes.
+"Hosted model or local model?" is too narrow.
+The sharper question is what the surrounding system permits, loads, stores, and exposes.

 3. Review cannot be a slogan

 Heppner is not mainly a hallucination case.
-It is a control-boundary case.
+The case is about control boundaries.

 A legal AI system should make the review boundary legible: